-Pearl Barley is very popular dish of the ethnic Ukrainian cuisine.
+Pearl Barley is a very popular dish of the ethnic Ukrainian cuisine.
 This porridge is very healthy, polished grains are soft, chewy, nutritious, and rich in fiber and vitamins.

 Traditional recipe of the delicious Ukrainian dish Pearl barley with cheese and greenery from the culinary website of ancient Ukrainian and Slavic ethnic cuisine Etnocook is very simple.
 Pearl barley can be cooked with vegetables and meat, cheese, herbs.
 It has crunchy texture and is widely used in soups, stews, salads.
 Actually, Pearled barley is highly recommended in healthy everyday nutrition.